apiel/zicBox/NOTE.md

 - TODO try those multi dac stuff: https://diyelectromusic.com/2024/05/27/rpi-5-quad-stereo-sound-with-pcm5102a/

 - TODO send event set tempo

+- TODO transpose
+        - might be necessary to put transpose within the synth engine itself, with sequencer would be too complicated... ---> if note off is trigger after transpose changed..
+        - OR SHOULD we even transpose??

 - TODO add granular track?
     - should it just be a sample track